SurajSonawane2415/MazeBlaze/documention/README.md

 ```

-It is used to find shortest path from source to end point and distance also of the shortest path.
+It is used to find the shortest path from the source to the endpoint and the distance of the shortest path.